-When data comes into your project that does not match your implementation, it shows up in the Data Audit table under UNEXPECTED EVENTS, UNEXPECTED PROPERTIES, or PROPERTY TYPE VIOLATIONS.
+When data comes into your project that does not match your implementation, it shows up in the Data Audit table under UNEXPECTED EVENTS, UNEXPECTED PROPERTIES, or UNEXPECTED DATA TYPES.

-Click on the inline action menu icon to mark unexpected data as expected.
+Click Mark as Expected option to mark unexpected events and unexpected properties as expected.
 When you mark data as expected, Mixpanel stops surfacing that data in Data Audit.
 Click View in Insights to access an Insights report filtered to show that specific event, or property.

 Disable Data Audit